saezlab/ocean/README.md

 You can then run the tutorial scripts with a kidney cancer toy metabolomic dataset: https://github.com/saezlab/ocean/blob/master/tutorial.R

-Ocean metabolic model i s based on a curated reduced model of human metabolism, see Masid M, Ataman M & Hatzimanikatis V (2020) Analysis of human metabolism by reducing the complexity of the genome-scale models using redHUMAN.
+Ocean metabolic model is based on a curated reduced model of human metabolism, see: Masid M, Ataman M & Hatzimanikatis V (2020) Analysis of human metabolism by reducing the complexity of the genome-scale models using redHUMAN.
 Nat Commun 11: 2821 https://www.nature.com/articles/s41467-020-16549-2#Tab1